 Facsimile: (248) 422-5189

 ENTRY / EXIT REQUIREMENTS FOR U.S. CITIZENS: Travelers entering Seychelles must have a passport valid for the duration of stay in Seychelles, onward/return ticket, proof of accommodation, and proof of sufficient funds.
-A one-month entry visa may be obtained upon arrival and may be extended for a period of up to one year.
+A one-month entry visa may be obtained upon arrival and extended for a period of up to one year.
 Proof of yellow fever vaccination is required for travelers who have passed through an infected area within six days preceding arrival in Seychelles.
 Infected areas include certain parts of Central and South America and Africa.
 The U.S. Embassy is unaware of any currency restrictions for entry or exit.
 Travelers should contact the Permanent Mission of the Seychelles to the United Nations, 800 Second Avenue, Suite 400C, New York, NY 10017; telephone number (212) 972-1785, for the most current entry requirements.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of the Republic of Seychelles.

 Information about dual nationality or the prevention of international child abduction can be found on our website.
 For further information about customs regulations, please read our Customs Information page.